-Supplies: Textbooks will be included in the cost of tuition, disposable lab coat or scrubs (top and bottoms), non-skid shoes (tennis shoes are acceptable), watch with a second hand, and stethoscope.
-Students are responsible for the cost of the NHA's Certified Clinical Medical Assistant certification examination.
+Supplies: Textbooks will be included in the cost of tuition.
+Students will be required to purchase scrubs (top and bottoms), non-skid shoes (tennis shoes are acceptable), watch with a second hand, and stethoscope.
+Students are responsible for the cost of the National Healthcareer Association's (NHA) Certified Clinical Medical Assistant (CCMA) certification exam.
 Approximate cost of the exam is \$155.00.
 Testing will be conducted after successful completion of the program.